Disability and Health News for Seniors Document List

 Older Americans agree on ways to strengthen Social Security and Medicare, according to surveys by The Senior Citizens League.

-Survey to learn the financial impact of the coronavirus on older Americans indicates almost half of retirees say they have gone without essential items.
+A survey to learn the financial impact of the coronavirus on older Americans indicates almost half of the retirees say they have gone without essential items.

 The U.S. Senate health care repeal and replace bill, contains significantly deeper Medicaid cuts than those in the House bill.

 79% of U.S. Seniors Think Millionaires Need to Start Paying Their Fair Share